daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 ## What are Dev Container Features?

-Dev container features are pre-built, shareable components that can be easily added to your development container.
-They allow you to modularize and customize your dev container setup, making adding tools, runtimes, or libraries to your environment easier.
+Dev Container features are pre-built, shareable components that can be easily added to your development container.
+They allow you to modularize and customize your Dev Container setup, making adding tools, runtimes, or libraries to your environment easier.

-Benefits of using dev container features include:
+Benefits of using Dev Container features include:
 - Simplified configuration
 - Improved consistency across team environments
 - Easier maintenance and updates